🚗 Autonomous Driving¶

 -

-MeanFuser is an end-to-end autonomous driving framework that replaces discrete trajectory vocabulary with Gaussian mixture noise for continuous multi-modal trajectory modeling, leverages the MeanFlow Identity for error-free one-step sampling, and introduces an Adaptive Reconstruction Module (ARM) that implicitly decides between selecting an existing proposal and reconstructing a new trajectory.
-On NAVSIM, using only RGB input with a ResNet-34 backbone, it achieves 89.0 PDMS at 59 FPS.
+The MeanFuser end-to-end autonomous driving framework is proposed.
+It uses Gaussian Mixture Noise (GMN) to replace discrete trajectory vocabularies for continuous multi-modal trajectory modeling.
+By leveraging MeanFlow Identity, it achieves error-free one-step sampling, and an Adaptive Reconstruction Module (ARM) is designed to implicitly decide between selecting existing proposals or reconstructing new trajectories.
+Using only RGB input and a ResNet-34 backbone, it achieves 89.0 PDMS at 59 FPS on NAVSIM.

 - MindDriver: Introducing Progressive Multimodal Reasoning for Autonomous Driving